-If you’re looking to stay for a cheaper accommodation, then I would suggest Wombats City Hostel.
+If you’re looking to stay for cheaper accommodation, then I would suggest Wombats City Hostel.
 Wombats are a well-known hostel chain in Europe and offer good amenities as well.
 To top it off, in Vienna, it’s conveniently located in the city – so it’s a win-win.

 Vienna Day 1

 I guess my bad luck streak finally came to an end in Vienna when I got lucky and had a chance to watch the Viennese orchestra with a local for free.
-It was my first concert experience, and it was quite fascinating to watch a whole another world of music!
+It was my first concert experience, and it was quite fascinating to watch a whole other world of music!

 Vienna Day 2